 - Defining terms clearly

 - Writing the final report.

-Topic given above is the most important steps to write a report.
-Now detail discussion about the above topic given below:
+The topic given above is the most important step to write a report.
+Now a detailed discussion about the above topic is given below:

 - What to study?